h2oai/nitro/docs/plugins.md

 Plugins add new capabilities to Nitro.
 They're easy to install, too - simply `pip install` the plugin.

+!!! warning
-**Warning.** Plugins use Javascript, and are only supported for web apps.
+    Plugins use Javascript, and are only supported for web apps.
     Avoid using plugins if you're targeting mobile or desktop apps.

 ## Available plugins